 This includes Confirmation Class and Senior High Class that meet weekly also on Sunday mornings at 9:45 a.m.
 Confirmation Class engages the seventh and eighth graders in such subjects as discipleship, Lutheran teachings, commitment to God’s call, living a Christian life, etc. and prepares them for Confirmation.
 The service of Confirmation is held in October.

 Confirmation Mentor Program

 As our confirmation students are preparing to affirm the promises made on their behalf at their baptisms, we recognize that this is a vital time in their faith development.
-Through this recently-developed mentor program, we are able to add an additional element of purposeful relationship with an adult member of the congregation.
+Through this mentor program, we provide an additional element of purposeful relationship with an adult member of the congregation.
 These relationships offer an opportunity for our youth to see faithful adults who live out their calls from God in many different and wonderful ways and give our youth a way to see their own lives fitting into this community.

 These classes are provided for children age three through sixth grade.
 Youngsters under age three, our Small Stars, meet from 10:00 to 10:30 a.m.
 The teachers appreciate the efforts of parents who bring their children to class each Sunday.
 A Bible lesson is presented each Sunday with emphasis placed on how these lessons can be used in daily lives.
 Bible stories are reenacted, pages are colored, projects are completed and games are played.
-Special activities are: performing for Rally Day, participating in the Christmas Pageant, filling food trays for Aid for Friends and donating food for City Team.
+Special activities are: Rally Day, Camp Sunday, Eco-Sunday, MLK Day of Service, filling food trays for Aid for Friends and donating food for City Team.

 Scholar in Residence

 This is a program held in the spring of the year.
-A noted individual is invited to present an all-day seminar on Saturday with lunch being included in the nominal registration fee.
-The scholar also preaches at the services on the Sunday morning of that weekend and presents a topic at the Adult Forum.
+A noted individual is invited to present a seminar on Saturday for a nominal registration fee.
+The scholar also preaches at the services on the Sunday morning of that weekend.